St Leonards railway station

 St Leonards railway station is a suburban railway station located on the North Shore line, serving the Sydney suburb of St Leonards including the nearby Artarmon Industrial Area and Gore Hill.
-It is served by Sydney Trains T1 North Shore line services.
+It is served by Sydney Trains T1 North Shore & Western Line and T9 Northern Line services and intercity Central Coast & Newcastle Line services.

 History

 St Leonards station opened on 1 January 1890 as the terminus station of the North Shore line from Hornsby.
 On 1 May 1893, the line was extended south to Milsons Point.

 In August 1989, the station was relocated to a temporary station south of the Pacific Highway to allow the site to be redeveloped.
 After the redevelopment encountered financial problems and remained dormant for a number of years, the new station was not completed until February 2000 as part of The Forum shopping plaza development.

 The new station was built with two island platforms to allow extra lines to be laid as part of a plan to quadruple the line, which was never completed.